MetaMask/metamask-docs/snaps/features/custom-evm-accounts/create-account-snap.md

 Add a list of dapp URLs allowed to call Keyring API methods on your Snap using the [`endowment:keyring`](../../reference/permissions.md#endowmentkeyring) permission.

-### 3. Implement the Keyring API
+### 3. Implement the Account Management API

-Implement the [Keyring Client API](../../reference/keyring-api/client-api/index.md) in your Snap.
+Implement the [Account Management API](../../reference/keyring-api/account-management/index.md) in your Snap.
 Make sure to [limit the methods exposed to dapps](security.md#limit-the-methods-exposed-to-dapps).

 ```typescript